blakbox23/hello-react-front-end/README.md

 # hello-react-front-end
-This is the front-end of a project that displays random greetings. these greetings are received from this [back-end link](https://github.com/blakbox23/hello-rails-back-end).
+This is the front-end of a project that displays random greetings.
+These greetings are received from this [back-end](https://github.com/blakbox23/hello-rails-back-end).

 ## Built With
 - React